-We analysed the direct parentage between 178 banana individuals including 111 cultivars and 55 wild accessions and characterised parentage relationships for seven diploid cultivars, 11 triploid cultivars and one tetraploid, some of them representing major subgroups of dessert banana.
-These results highlighted that diploids but also triploids cultivars could be parents of other diploid, triploid or tetraploid cultivars by contributing 1x, 2x or 3x gametes.
+We analysed the direct parentage between 178 banana individuals including 111 cultivars and 55 wild accessions and characterized parentage relationships for 7 diploid cultivars, 11 triploid cultivars and 1 tetraploid, some of them representing major subgroups of dessert banana.
+These results highlighted that diploid but also triploid cultivars could be parents of other diploid, triploid or tetraploid cultivars by contributing 1x, 2x or 3x gametes.
 A targeted analysis of the Mchare subgroup parentage relationships showed an important contribution of this subgroup to banana cultivars (Fig. 4).

-The Mchare contributions to banana cultivars
+Mchare contributions to banana cultivars

 The Mchare bananas form a phenotypically diverse subgroup of AA diploids.
-They are nowadays only found in some East African regions and Islands where they are particularly appreciated and culturally important (Perrier et al., 2019).
-We showed that Mchare contributed 1x gametes to 2 diploid and 3 triploid cultivars, and also 2x gametes to 5 triploid cultivars of our sample.
+They are nowadays only found in some East African regions and islands, where they are particularly appreciated and culturally important (Perrier et al., 2019).
+We found that Mchare contributed 1x gametes to two diploid and three triploid cultivars, and also 2x gametes to five triploid cultivars of our sample.
 It is also present in tetraploid Calypso through the Gros Michel contribution (Fig. 4).
 The Gros Michel dessert banana was very popular in the first half of the previous century, but being susceptible to the Panama disease (Fusarium oxysporum fsp. cubense Race 1), it was replaced by Cavendish.
-We confirmed that both cultivars resulted from the transmission of a 2x gamete from Mchare (Raboin et al., 2005, Hippolyte et al., 2012, Perrier et al., 2009, Martin et al., 2020b) and demonstrated that in both cases the complete Mchare genome was transmitted.
-In addition, we validated the implication of Mchare as 2x gamete donor in the AAB cultivars Nadan, Pome/Prata and Nendra Padaththi (Hippolyte et al., 2012, Perrier et al., 2009) with additional information on complete genome transmission but we excluded the 2x contribution of Mchare to Hom Thong Mokho (Perrier et al., 2009).
+We confirmed that both cultivars resulted from the transmission of a 2x gamete from Mchare (Raboin et al., 2005; Perrier et al., 2009; Hippolyte et al., 2012; Martin et al., 2020b) and demonstrated that in both cases the complete Mchare genome was transmitted.
+In addition, we validated the implication of Mchare as 2x gamete donor in the AAB cultivars Nadan, Pome/ Prata and Nendra Padaththi (Perrier et al., 2009; Hippolyte et al., 2012) with additional information on complete genome transmission, but we excluded the 2x contribution of Mchare to Hom Thong Mokho (Perrier et al., 2009).
 Differences between our results and previous studies are likely due to the higher genotyping density and to the methodology that we used to validate parentage along chromosomes.
-However, we cannot completely exclude differences between studied individuals from distinct collections or resulting from miss-labelling.
-In addition, we also showed that Mchare contributed a 1x gamete to the triploid cultivars Mnalouki (AAB from Comoros), Koja (AAA from Comoros) and Pisang Ambon (AAA) and to diploid cultivars Paka (AA from East Africa) and Colatina Ouro (AA) (Fig. 4).
+However, we cannot completely exclude differences between studied individuals from distinct collections or resulting from mis-labelling.
+In addition, we also showed that Mchare contributed a 1x gamete to the triploid cultivars Mnalouki (AAB from Comoro Islands), Koja (AAA from Comoro Islands) and Pisang Ambon (AAA) and to diploid cultivars Paka (AA from East Africa) and Colatina Ouro (AA) (Fig. 4).
 Mchare clones have contributed their genomes to cultivars of diverse origins, including cultivars found in Africa but also triploid dessert bananas that are predicted to originate from Southeast Asia.
-Thus,

-Mchare most probably originated in Southeast Asia and were transported by humans to Africa (Perrier et al., 2019).
+Thus, Mchare most probably originated in Southeast Asia and were transported by humans to Africa (Perrier et al., 2019).

 In all cases in which the Mchare was proposed as a 2x gamete donor, a full genome of the Mchare was found.
-This is the case for the two main dessert AAA banana cultivar subgroups Cavendish and Gros Michel and also for AAB cultivars from Pome/Prata, Nadan and Nendra Padaththi subgroups.
-One can hypothesise that a complete genome of Mchare brings highly favourable agro-morphological trait combinations which could explain selection of individuals resulting from complete Mchare gamete restitution.
-An alternate hypothesis is that this genome is prone to perform a full gametic restitution thereby increasing the probability to find such contribution to cultivated bananas.
+This is the case for the two main dessert AAA banana cultivar subgroups Cavendish and Gros Michel, and also for AAB cultivars from the Pome/Prata, Nadan and Nendra Padaththi subgroups.
+One can hypothesize that a complete genome of Mchare brings highly favourable agro-morphological trait combinations that could explain the selection of individuals resulting from complete Mchare gamete restitution.
+An alternative hypothesis is that this genome is prone to perform a full gametic restitution, thereby increasing the probability of finding such a contribution to cultivated bananas.
 A combination of both these hypotheses could also be considered.